nbeney/scratch-tool/README.md

     print(f"Sounds: {[s.name for s in sprite.sounds]}")
 ```

-See `example_usage.py` for a complete project analysis script that demonstrates all model features.
+For a complete project analysis, use the `analyze` command which provides comprehensive statistics and insights.

 ## Testing